harlan-zw/harlanzw.com/content/blog/2023-april.md

 ### Thai New Year 🇹🇭

-We were lucky enough to be in Thailand for Thai New Year, also known as Songkran.
-It's a 3 day festival where everyone throws water at each other.
+We were lucky enough to be in Thailand for Songkran.

+Songkran is a festival to mark the start of the Buddhist New Year.
+Water is thrown to symbolize the washing away of sins and bad luck.

-Super wholesome activity, hanging out with the kids throwing ice-cold water on anyone passing by.
+We spent the holiday hanging out with our friends and the Thai locals, throwing icy-cold water at passers-by.

-We were in Pattaya for the first two days, main victims were old gross expats.

-The last day we spent in Krabi.
-We were able to find where the locals were celebrating it.
-Completely different vibe to the foreigners.
-They have with decked-out cars blasting the "Songkran" anthems, everyone dancing and smothering everyone in spicy, dyed baby powder.

 ## Work Updates

 ### Nuxt SEO Kit v2 Module Progress

-Moving towards the Nuxt SEO Kit v2 module,
-I needed to solve some of the outstanding issues in the v2 of the modules I had published.
+Getting v2 of Nuxt SEO Kit has been weighing on me for a while.

+Making progress towards it meant solving some particularly annoying bugs.

 Most of my time was spent on [nuxt-og-image](https://github.com/harlan-zw/nuxt-og-image).

-It's quite a complicated module, working with a lot of tech that I haven't had much experience with.
-Namely WASM and buffer encodings.
+It has been a challenging module.

+Debugging WASM code, sifting through nitro code and testing on a number of cloud providers.

-I think I went through at least 30 beta release versions trying to solve all the issues...
+I went through 30 beta releases and things are looking better.
-Definitely close to a stable release.

-Other time went towards [nuxt-simple-sitemap](https://github.com/harlan-zw/nuxt-simple-sitemap).
+The rest went into [nuxt-simple-sitemap](https://github.com/harlan-zw/nuxt-simple-sitemap).

-The month before I decided to add support for i18n.
+In March, I decided to add support for i18n.
-I18n complicates things quite a lot, but it wasn't an unreasonable feature request.
-I have an integration working for the most common configurations, but it does get quite complicated and there is more work to do.

-The feedback has been positive to the fixes and the modules overall.
+I18n is complicated.

+While there is still some more work to do it's a lot more stable and the improvements will be incremental.

 ## Numbers / Financials